x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/stopRG_en.md

 ##DESCRIPTION##

-This function is used to stop the specified replication group.
-After stopping, users cannot perform related operations such as creating nodes.
+This function is used to stop the specified replication group, and related operations of the collection cannot be performed after the stop.
 This method is equivalent to [rg.stop()][stop].

 ##PARAMETERS##